Wondering where your ATAR can take you?

 More information about RMIT short and single courses

-The clearly-in ATAR depends on how many students apply for a course, how many places are offered, and the ATARs of these students.
-If there is high demand for a course in a given year, this will increase the clearly-in ATAR for that year.
+The ATAR depends on how many students apply for a course, how many places are offered, and the ATARs of these students.
+If there is high demand for a course in a given year, this will increase the ATAR for that year.
 If the demand drops off the next year, it will decrease.

-It is impossible to predict whether clearly-in ATARs will go up or down from year to year.
+It is impossible to predict whether ATARs will go up or down from year to year.
 We suggest that if you wish to do a certain course, keep it on your preference list and make good use of your other preferences in order to maximize your chances of receiving an offer.

 If you have not paid your processing fees in full you will be denied the option of changing your preferences.
 Your original list of preferences will be processed and considered for selection.